 The making of false, baseless, frivolous, malicious or reckless disclosures and the abuse of this whistleblowing policy in any manner are strictly disallowed.
-If it is discovered that the whistleblower has acted in such manners, the whistleblower can be reported to the relevant law enforcement agencies.
+If it is discovered that the whistleblower has acted in such manners, the protection for whistleblowing would be lifted and the whistleblower can be reported to the relevant law enforcement agencies.
 JTC may also consider civil proceedings against the whistleblower.
 Disclosures should be made in good faith.
 If a report is made in good faith, but a case of wrongful practice cannot be established after investigation, no action will be taken against the whistleblower.

 It is important to note that the facts provided during the investigation proceedings should be true, accurate and complete.
-Whoever provides any information to a public servant, which he knows or believes to be false, misleading or omits information, which represents the true state of the matter, may subject the individual to criminal proceedings in accordance to section 182 of the Penal Code (Cap.224).
+Whoever provides any information to a public servant, which he knows or believes to be false, misleading or omits information, which represents the true state of the matter, may subject the individual to criminal proceedings in accordance with section 182 of the Penal Code (Cap.224).